Originally published in Chester County Life magazine

 Paoli Hospital’s ED features 28 private patient rooms and four triage rooms, and is equipped to handle any minor to serious, life-threatening injury or illness.
 There are multiple waiting areas, including a dedicated space for children, and private consultation rooms for family and staff.

 As part of the ED, the Paoli Hospital Regional Trauma Center, which is the only Level II trauma facility in Chester County, has the resources and specially trained professionals immediately available to care for seriously injured patients.

-As a complement to its emergency services, Paoli Hospital and Main Line Health now offer urgent care services at the new Main Line Health Center at Exton Square Mall.
+As a complement to its emergency services, Paoli Hospital and Main Line Health now offer urgent care services at Main Line Health Exton Square Mall.
 Open nights and weekends, seven days a week, this walk-in center provides care for many unexpected, but not life-threatening, illnesses or injuries, such as colds, flu, respiratory problems, strep throat, ear infections, sprains, select immunizations, physicals, and more, in a welcoming environment without an appointment needed.
 With board-certified Main Line Health physicians onsite, urgent care services are provided to patients of all ages and are designed to support, not replace, a primary care physician when unavailable.
 Moreover, because it's operated by Main Line Health, patients get a high level of care and compassion, backed by a network of support services available through the health system.

 For more information about Paoli Hospital emergency and trauma services, visit mainlinehealth.org/paolied and mainlinehealth.org/trauma.
-For more information about urgent care at Main Line Health at Exton Square, visit mainlinehealth.org/exton.
+For more information about urgent care at Main Line Health Exton Square, visit mainlinehealth.org/exton.